 However, there is an important notice.
 You cannot use a tool contaminated with iron particles on the stainless component.

-Finally, if you suspect moisture on the steel, you must remove it with a flame torch or hot and dry air.
+Finally, if you suspect moisture on the steel, you must remove it with a flame torch or hot air.
 Moisture will release hydrogen and oxygen that will cause inclusions and porosity in the stainless bead.

 On the other hand, all short of unwanted materials may cover the mild steel part, such as:

-- Rust is another form of iron oxides created in the presence of moisture or water.
+- Rust is another form of iron oxide created in the presence of moisture or water.
 Fresh rust is superficial, but it can dig into the metal if it remains for a long time.